AshmoreArboretum/AshmoreArboretumPlants/plants/Adiantum-hispidulum.md

 ---
 layout: default  # or blank if you want minimal
+permalink: /plants/adiantum-hispidulum/   # This makes the page live at /plants/adiantum-hispidulum/
 title: Adiantum hispidulum  # Use scientific name for page title
 common_name: Fern - Rough Maidenhair
 scientific_name: Adiantum hispidulum